AutoMQ/automq/README.md

 ### Run AutoMQ on cloud manually
-Deploy AutoMQ manually with released tgz files on cloud, currently compatible with AWS,Aliyun Cloud,Tencent Cloud,Huawei Cloud and Baidu Cloud.
+Deploy AutoMQ manually with released tgz files on cloud, currently compatible with AWS, Aliyun Cloud, Tencent Cloud, Huawei Cloud and Baidu Cloud.
 [Learn more]( https://docs.automq.com/docs/automq-s3kafka/NBo6wwth3iWUIkkNAbYcPg0mnae)

 ## 💬Community
 You can join the following groups or channels to discuss or ask questions about AutoMQ: